frozeman/jsMultipleSelect/README.md

 jsMultipleSelect
 ================
-Creates a multiple selection where you can have multiple choice boxes beeing add to one selection.
+Creates a multiple selection where you can have multiple option boxes selecting into one destination.<br>
-You can set that the choices are removed after selection, or that you can select one choice multiple times.
+You can also change the behavior of the option boxes: remove the options after selecting, or be able to add options multiple times to the selection.

 ![Screenshot](https://github.com/frozeman/jsMultipleSelect/raw/master/screenshot.png)